MileHacker Logo

 Modest Dress

-When visiting pagodas or temples, dress modestly, covering shoulders and knees, out of respect for religious sites.
+When visiting pagodas or temples, dress modestly, ensuring shoulders and knees are covered, out of respect for religious sites.

 Hydration